 Ingredients You’ll Need

-- Chicken Breast - Boneless and skinless chicken breast are used to add protein to the dish and soak up the sauce's flavors.
+- Chicken Breast - Boneless and skinless chicken breasts are used to add protein to the dish and soak up the sauce's flavors.

 - Cornstarch - Thickens up the sauce so it coats the meat and vegetables.

 - Sesame Oil - Adds a light toasted sesame flavor throughout the dish.